todogroup/ospology/ospo-book/content/en/02-chapter.md

 This cultural transformation not only supports risk management and innovation but ensures the sustainability of the open source communities they depend on.
 Without an OSPO's ongoing cultural influence, organizations risk losing open source expertise, increasing security and legal vulnerabilities, reducing community engagement, and damaging reputation.

-Open Source is a silent critical need, and an OSPO's cultural impact is vital to evolve organizational culture and knowledge, helping to build more secure and sustainable open source software.
+Open Source is a silent critical need, and an OSPO's cultural impact is vital to evolve organizational culture and knowledge, helping to build more secure and sustainable OSS.

 #### How the OSPO Helps